HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_plan.md

 ### Required

 - **name** (String) Name of the Plan.
-This needs to be exact name or else will return error not found.
-Currently only vmware related plans are supported
+Provide appropriate name as appears on the GLCIf no plan. is found with this name, an error will be returned

 ### Optional